It’s not enough that management commit themselves to quality and productivity, they must know what it is they must do.

 —W. Edwards Deming

 Lean-Agile Leaders are lifelong learners who are responsible for the successful adoption of SAFe and the results it delivers.
-They empower and help teams build better systems by learning, exhibiting, teaching and coaching SAFe’s Lean-Agile principles and practices.
+They empower and help teams build better systems by learning, exhibiting, and teaching and coaching SAFe’s Lean-Agile principles and practices.

 SAFe Lean-Agile Leaders are lifelong learners and teachers who help teams build better systems through understanding and exhibiting the Lean-Agile Mindset, SAFe Principles, and systems thinking.
 Such leaders exhibit the behaviors below.